 Fort Schuyler was constructed during the aftermath of the War of 1812.
-During the American Civil War, Fort Schuyler was used as a prison by the Union army and at one point held up to 500 Confederate prisoners of war.
-Today Fort Schuyler stands as a part of the State University of New York (SUNY) Maritime College campus.
-It currently houses the university's Stephen B. Luce library, a museum, and the university's Marine Transportation Department and Administrative offices.
+During the American Civil War, Fort Schuyler was used as a prison by the Union Army and at one point held up to five hundred Confederate prisoners of war.
+The walls of the fort have been well-preserved, and Fort Schuyler became home to Merchant Marine Academy in 1938, an institution that is now part of the State University of New York (SUNY) Maritime College campus.
+The former military installation is home to the university's Stephen B. Luce library, a museum, and the university's Marine Transportation Department and Administrative offices.

 Backstory and Context

+Construction began on Fort Schuyler in 1833, shortly after the end of the War of 1812.
+The Fort was officially completed in 1856.
+It was built on a 52-acre tract of land purchased by the federal government from William Bayard.
 Fort Schuyler was named in honor after Major General Philip Schuyler of the Continental Army.
-Major General Philip Schuyler began his military career during the French and Indian War he also fought on the side of the colonies during the Revolutionary War.
-He was later elected to Congress as a United States Senator for the State of New York (American Battlefield Trust, 2017).
-Schuyler is remembered for commanding the Northern Army for part of the Revolutionary War.
-His campaign during this time is believed to have laid the ground work for the capture of British officer John Burgoyne by General Horatio Gates of the Continental Army (SUNY Maritime College).
+Major General Philip Schuyler began his military career during the French and Indian War.
+General Schuyler also fought on the side of the American Colonies during the Revolutionary War.
+He was later elected to Congress as a United States Senator for the State of New York.

 1"Philip Schuyler."
 American Battlefield Trust.
 August 04, 2017.
 Accessed April 15, 2019. https://www.battlefields.org/learn/biographies/philip-schuyler.

 Somerwell, Brehon.
 History of Fort Schuyler, Maritime Industry Museum.
 May 21st 1938.
 Accessed November 16th 2020. http://www.maritimeindustrymuseum.org/schuyler.htm.

 About the Museum, Maritime Industry Museum.
 Accessed November 16th 2020. http://www.maritimeindustrymuseum.org/about.htm.